maemreyo/glean-vault/glean/99_Tools/backups/20251220_155714_e19472_What's next for TikTok in the US as deal prospects remain uncertain?.md

 The popular short-[[20_Vocabulary/curve|form]] video app was due to be banned or sold in the US in January in accordance with a law passed by Congress in 2024.

-Lawmakers said at the time ByteDance's links to the Chinese government threatened national security, [[20_Vocabulary/In addition|and]] expressed fears Beijing could force the company to hand [[20_Vocabulary/beyond|over]] data on US users.
+Lawmakers said at the time ByteDance's links to the Chinese government threatened national security, [[20_Vocabulary/In addition|and]] expressed fears Beijing could force the company to hand over data on US users.

 It's a concern [[20_Vocabulary/social media|TikTok]] [[20_Vocabulary/In addition|and]] its owners have always said is unfounded.